 At least three ghost stories are told about Deane House, perhaps the most haunted building in town.
 People have told of seeing a mysterious man with a pipe, an Indigenous man telling trespassers to leave the grounds, while others have heard laughter in the halls.
 Built for the Superintendent of Fort Calgary, the home has seen stabbings, suicides, and peculiar deadly accidents over the years.

 It is said that the Bowman Arts Centre is haunted by a young girl who cries from the women’s restroom — though no one has confirmed if her name happens to be “Moaning Myrtle.”

 Now located at Heritage Park, the Prince House is certainly the most haunted-looking of the buildings on our list.
 Peter Prince’s home used to be located in Eau Claire (Prince’s Island) and while he was a flourishing businessman, his wives had a notorious habit of dying.
 He lost three wives in a decade, one of them being Emma Prince, who died of tuberculosis and was confined to the attic.

 From Fire Hall to community centre to fine dining restaurant, the Hose and Hound has seen many different uses over the years.
 One constant, however, are the ghosts that have been around since the very beginning, when the legendary Cappy Smart was Fire Chief here.

-This classic sandstone building was once home to Senator James Alexander Lougheed.
-There are numerous ghost stories to be told about Lougheed House, a popular place for weddings.
+A popular place for weddings, this classic sandstone building was once home to Senator James Alexander Lougheed.
+There are numerous ghost stories to be told about Lougheed House.
 The most frequent sees patrons spotting a translucent couple dancing in the ballroom.

 The Calgary Stampede is home to the Greatest Outdoor Show on Earth, but is it also home to spirits not of this world?
 There have been reports of apparitions, strange noises, and hollow footsteps attributed to a construction worker that died during the facility’s construction.